ECB's Draghi under fire over Monte Paschi derivatives scandal

 “If what they came here to look at was only the information publicly available in the bank’s financial statements, they could have done that from Rome.”

-The scandal has taken centre stage in the campaign ahead of Italy’s national election on Feb 24-25 both because of the public money used to help the ailing bank and because of Monte Paschi’s historical links to the centre-left [ID:nL6N0ASH1W].
+The scandal has taken centre stage in the campaign ahead of Italy’s national election on Feb 24-25 both because of the public money used to help the ailing bank and because of Monte Paschi’s historical links to the centre-left.
+(Additional reporting by Silvia Aloisi; editing by Ron Askew)